critterandguitari/cg-docs/docs/EYESY/ey_os_2.md

 1. Download the microSD card disk image to your computer:

+    - New OS release version 3.0 (see OS v3.0 manual after flashing): [EYESY-3.0](https://cgdiskimages.nyc3.digitaloceanspaces.com/EYESY-v3.0.img.zip).
+Requires 8GB or larger microSD card.

-    - Current OS release: [EYESY-2.3](https://cgdiskimages.nyc3.digitaloceanspaces.com/EYESY-v2.3.img.zip).
+    - Old EYESY version 2.3: [EYESY-2.3](https://cgdiskimages.nyc3.digitaloceanspaces.com/EYESY-v2.3.img.zip).
 Requires 8GB or larger microSD card.

 2. **Optional**: If you want to unzip the disk image please use one of the following programs: